 a missing chip and a t stick plan

-I bought a T-stick with a giggle of data,
+I bought a T-stick with one gig of data,

-spun wheels on You-tube, ran clean out of time;
+spun wheels on YouTube, ran out of time.

 What’s your mobile number, ma’am?
 User name?